MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ![A screenshot ](../../media/sample-mesh-101/226-set-active-to-video-v2.png)

 Simultaneously, if the "If" node's value is true, we set the "VideoStill" GameObject to inactive.

+1. Add a new "Game Object: Set Active" node to the graph.
+1. Connect the output port of the first "Get Object: Set Active" node to the input control port of the new "Game Object: Set Active" node.
+1. Connect the output of the "VideoStill" node to the next available input port of the second "Game Object: Set Active" node.

  (Note that in the "Set Active" node attached to "VideoStill", **Value** is *not* selected.)

 ![A screenshot ](../../media/sample-mesh-101/227-set-videostill-inactive-v2.png)

-**To stop the video if the Play button is pressed while the video is play**:
+### Stop the video if the Play button (now labeled the "Stop" button) is pressed while the video is playing

-This is similar to what we did, but in reverse: if the "If" node is false, we make the "VideoStill" GameObject the active object.
+This is similar to what we just did, but in reverse: if the "If" node is false, we make the "VideoStill" GameObject the active object.

 1. Select the four nodes that follow the "If" node.